VistaCareTech/vistacare_communications_docs/docs/Tools.md

 <p>If output folder location is empty, output files will be save at input json folder location </p>
 </div>

 Image generator for Pole Profile P'Eng Reports.
-This plugin lets you create a 2D image for pole profile in an SVG or DXF format.
+This tool lets you create a 2D image for pole profile in an SVG or DXF format.
 SVG format gives the user a scalable vector graphic that maintains high quality image and can be easily edited with various vector graphic software.
 DXF format provides compatibility with numerous CAD applications.